|The rock shrine

 Kingdom to the goddess Meretseger, another one to Ptah.
 The sanctuary was probably begun during the

-at Deir e-Medina indicates their devotion and need for public religious expression.
-Any
+Deir el-Medina indicates their devotion and need for public religious expression.
+Any individual chapel

 |Stone walls surround an irregular